Skip to content

 Environment Variables

-How to configure and manage environment variables for your deployments
+How to configure and manage environment variables for your sites in Sproobo

 What are Environment Variables?

-• Keep sensitive data like API keys and passwords secure
+• Keep secrets like API keys and passwords out of your repository

 Common Use Cases